johnevansuk/ietf/draft-opsawg-evans-discardmodel/md/draft-opsawg-evans-discardclass-02.md

 --- abstract

-The primary function of a network is to transport packets.
-Understanding both where and why packet loss occurs is essential for effective network operation.
+The primary function of a network is to transport packets and deliver them according to a service level objective.
+Understanding both where and why packet loss occurs within a network is essential for effective network operation.
 Router-reported packet loss is the most direct signal for network operations to identify customer impact resulting from unintended packet loss.
 This document defines an information model for packet loss reporting, which classifies these signals to enable automated network mitigation of unintended packet loss.

 --- middle

 Introduction        {#introduction}
 ============

 In automating network operations, a network operator needs to be able to detect anomalous packet loss, diagnose or root cause the loss, and then apply one of a set of possible actions to mitigate customer-impacting packet loss.
 Some packet loss is normal or intended in IP networks, however.
-Hence, precise classification of packet loss signals is crucial both to ensure that anomalous packet loss is detected and that the right action or actions are taken to mitigate the impact, as taking the wrong action can make problems worse.
+Hence, precise classification of packet loss signals is crucial both to ensure that anomalous packet loss is easily detected and that the right action or sequence of actions are taken to mitigate the impact, as taking the wrong action can make problems worse.

 The existing metrics for reporting packet loss, as defined in {{RFC1213}} - namely ifInDiscards, ifOutDiscards, ifInErrors, ifOutErrors - do not provide sufficient precision to automatically identify the cause of the loss and mitigate the impact.
 From a network operator's perspective, ifInDiscards can represent both intended packet loss (e.g., packets discarded due to policy) and unintended packet loss (e.g., packets dropped in error).
 Furthermore, these definitions are ambiguous, as vendors can and have implemented them differently.
 In some implementations, ifInErrors accounts only for errored packets that are dropped, while in others, it accounts for all errored packets, whether they are dropped or not.
 Many implementations support more discard metrics than these; where they do, they have been inconsistently implemented due to the lack of a standardised classification scheme and clear semantics for packet loss reporting.  {{RFC7270}} provides support for reporting discards per flow in IPFIX using forwardingStatus, however, the defined drop reason codes also lack sufficient clarity to support automated root cause analysis and mitigation of impact.